brianjcarroll/squarespace_gulp/README.md

 # squarespace_gulp
 A Gulp/Babel boilerplate for Squarespace.
-The build tool will:
+This build tool will:
 * Transpile and concatenate ES6 into browser compatible ES5
 * Preprocess and concatenate **Modern versions of LESS** *see notes*
 * Auto-prefix your CSS with browser vendor prefixes